Skip to main content

 Next step

-Zone the facility: ligature-resistant hardware only in behavioral/at-risk areas, delayed or controlled egress on wander-risk unit perimeters, and standard Grade 1 hardware everywhere else, with ADA and free egress preserved throughout.
+Zone the facility: ligature-resistant hardware only in behavioral and at-risk areas, delayed or controlled egress on wander-risk unit perimeters, and standard Grade 1 hardware everywhere else, with ADA and free egress preserved throughout.
 Browse cylindrical lever locks, mortise locks, and electric strikes.
 Our commercial desk specs ligature-resistant and controlled-egress packages and confirms NFPA 101 egress compliance with your AHJ.